-Award winner will be recognized for taking philanthropy and leadership in new directions, challenging the status quo –– as Colleen did in 1995 –– to inspire more women to find and amplify their voices today, tomorrow and for the foreseeable future.
-Philanos' vision is that throughout the next 25 years, Colleen's visionary leadership continues to inspire new, groundbreaking leaders in philanthropy through the Philanos Willoughby Award.
+The Willoughby Award winner is recognized for taking philanthropy and leadership in new directions and challenging the status quo, as Colleen has done, to inspire more women to find and amplify their voices today, tomorrow and for the foreseeable future.
+Colleen's visionary leadership will continue to inspire new and groundbreaking leaders in philanthropy through the Philanos Willoughby Award.

 Colleen Willoughby challenged the status quo of traditional philanthropy 25 years ago when she found it deeply troubling that women did not have an organized vehicle for using their own money — and they controlled plenty of it — to invest in their communities in ways that reflected the issues they cared about, and in ways that also reflected their collaborative style of leadership.